-The College has a £2.7M loan outstanding with Santander on terms negotiated in 2018 for a new building on the Tyne Metropolitan campus with all funds secured on the Marine Offshore and Safety Training Centre.
+The College has a £2.4M loan outstanding with Santander on terms negotiated in 2018 for a new building on the Tyne Metropolitan campus with all funds secured on the Marine Offshore and Safety Training Centre.
 The terms of this agreement is 10 years.
-One of the loan covenants was that the college maintained net assets (including pension) shall not be less than £13,000,000 at any time.
-The £17,630,000 increase in the LGPS pension deficit resulting from the year end scheme valuation has resulted in a technical breach of this covenant, however Santander have advised the college that they will not act upon this covenant breach and will in fact remove this covenant from the loan agreement.
+One of the original loan covenants was that the College maintained net assets (including pension) shall not be less than £13,000,000 at any time, however Santander has confirmed in writing that this covenant has been removed from the loan agreement.